The Hospital of St Mary the Virgin (Rye Hill and Benwell) Almshouses Charity

 Storing your personal data

-Your data is stored in a locked filing cabinet in the Business Manager’s office and a copy is kept in a locked cabinet the Warden’s office/home and the key is available only to the Business Manager, Warden and the Chair and Clerk to the Trustees.
-Your data is also stored electronically on the main computer in the Business Manager’s office which is passworded, Firewalled and virus protected and stored on encrypted memory sticks held by The Chair and The Clerk to the Trustees.
+Your data is stored in a locked filing cabinet in the Manager’s office and a copy is kept in a locked cabinet the Warden’s office/home and the key is available only to the Manager, Warden and the Chair and Clerk to the Trustees.
+Your data is also stored electronically on the main computer in the Manager’s office which is passworded, Firewalled and virus protected and stored on encrypted memory sticks held by The Chair and The Clerk to the Trustees.

 How long do we keep your personal data?

 Your data is kept for as long as is necessary to comply with UK Company law and Inland Revenue requirements and residents’ data is kept for as long as is necessary for transferring or handing over residency/care to others or to notify Housing Benefit and Council Tax Offices of new address.

 • Unless subject to exemption under GDPR, you have the following rights with respect to your personal data:-